 May 13, 2019

 Racial disparities pervade criminal justice systems across the country; Washington, D.C. is no exception.
-The District of Columbia’s Metropolitan Police Department (MPD) recently provided extensive arrest data for the years 2013 to 2017 in response to a Freedom of Information Act request filed by Open the Government and ACLU-DC.
-An examination of that data by the ACLU Analytics Team revealed a pattern of disproportionate arrests of Black people that persists across geographic areas and offense types.
+The District of Columbia’s Metropolitan Police Department (MPD) recently provided extensive “arrest” data for the years 2013 to 2017 in response to a Freedom of Information Act request filed by Open the Government and ACLU-DC.
+An analysis of that data revealed a pattern of disproportionate arrests of Black people that persists across geographic areas and offense types.
 It also showed that MPD arrests thousands of people every year for relatively minor offenses.
 This report analyzes these trends and proposes steps for addressing them.

 From 2013 to 2017, Black individuals composed 47% of D.C.’s population but 86% of its arrestees.
 During this time, Black people were arrested at 10 times the rate of white people.

 This disparity cannot be explained merely by a large concentration of MPD officers in predominantly Black neighborhoods.
 Rather, as the graph below shows, Black people are disproportionately arrested in over 90% of the District’s census tracts, including the whitest parts of the city.

 Traffic Arrest Patterns Raise Particularly Serious Questions about Racial Bias